20 Tips for How to Drive in Ireland for Tourists

 - What is it like driving on the left side of the road?

 I wavered back and further between going with public transportation or driving by myself.
 I made the commitment to drive by myself.
-These 20 tips are for people from the states AND anyone who is not used to driving on the left side of the road.
+These 20 tips are for people from the United States of America and anyone who is not used to driving on the left side of the road.

 Do I Need an International Driver's License?